dart-lang/language/working/extension_structs/overview.md

 ```

 Structs may explicitly define constructors, static members, and normal class
 members (except fields), and may implement interfaces.
+All fields must be
+declared in the header (the "primary constructor"), and are implicitly final
+(making all structs shallowly immutable).
+Fields may be marked as private as
+usual by naming them with a leading `_` in their name.

 ```dart
 struct Component(int _x, int _y, int _z, int _w = 1)